 2. Reverse Osmosis: The second way that seawater is made into drinkable water.
 Instead of using heat, reverse osmosis uses an even lower-energy method to push saltwater through microscopic membranes.
 “It’s so small, only clean water can get through,” says Nick.
 As a result, all salt and possible contaminants remain blocked on the intake side of the chamber while the water that passes through is mineralized for flavor, according to U.S. Public Health Service guidelines.

 3. Aeration: The process of forcing air through showerheads and sink faucets: This allows for ample water pressure in every bathroom.
 “We use air to create pressure rather than forcing water out at high volumes,” explains Nick.
 “It lets our guests shower comfortably while saving water.
 It’s a total win-win.”

 Fun fact: This is one of the reasons why, on average, guests use less water than the average person on land.

-5. Last but certainly not least, the program calls to reuse condensed water wherever possible, in order to conserve the clean water already brought or made on board.
+4. Condensing Water: Our ships, wherever possible, conserve the clean water already brought or made on board.
 “Condensation is one of the best ways to conserve water,” says Nick.
 “For example, we collect all the water produced from our air-conditioning units and reuse it in our laundry system.
 We’re essentially getting this water for free because it has already been generated.”